lzychowski/lzychowski.github.io/about.md

 Over time my duties grew to include UX and UI design as well as QA tasks for Hallmark's upcoming email system.

-### Email Specialist
+### Email Creative Designer
 ***
 **Hallmark Data Systems, Skokie, IL**
 *01/2007 – 01/2009*

-I began working at Hallmark as an Email Specialist, a position that put me in charge of Stormpost email system and IronPort MTAs.
+I began working at Hallmark as an Email Creative Designer, a position that put me in charge of Stormpost email system and IronPort MTAs.
 My responsibilities included managing a web based email system, scheduling email blasts, maintaining subscriber lists, designing email creative, and training clients (on site and off site).

 Design services ranged from full email design to troubleshooting rendering issues across different email clients.
 In spare time I researched email marketing techniques in order to provide our clients with the best possible ESP service.